 Make less money more often

 Recurring revenue is more lucrative for developers than one-time purchases.
 It’s difficult to establish a direct comparison of an app with one-time vs. recurring purchases, but all the anecdotal evidence I’ve encountered points to recurring as the clear winner.
 The general success of software as a service models, especially in business-to-business apps, has been attributed to the strength of building a recurring revenue base.
-You can play with RevenueCat’s Revenue Model Calculator if you want to see some examples of how recurring revenue stacks up against one-time purchases.

 App patronage provides much-needed alignment between developers and customers.
 If a developer’s revenue stream relies on the continued satisfaction of their customer base, it gives the developer a direct incentive to prioritize things like updates and customer support, often neglected aspects of the app lifecycle.
 The developer is incentivized to make a few people very happy instead of falling into the trap of making a lot of people only somewhat happy.
 This smaller group of very happy people help the developer to build a community, as we see in services like Patreon or Gumroad.
 The developer can leverage this community.